 The TTA procedure involves making a cut in the front part of the tibia bone (tibial tuberosity) and advancing this portion of bone forward in order to realign the patellar ligament so that the abnormal sliding movement within the knee joint is eliminated.
 A specialized bone spacer, plate and screws are used to secure the bone in place.
 A special bone putty is placed in the gap in the bone to stimulate healing.
 These patients have a quicker recovery time and a more consistent return to full function.

-Lateral Extracapsular Technique using Securos or Tight Rope Technique
+Lateral Extracapsular Technique

 The lateral extracapsular technique is a better choice for small dogs and cats.
 During the lateral extracapsular procedure, heavy suture material (monofilament nylon cord) is passed from the lateral fabella to the tibial crest in order to eliminate joint instability (drawer movement).
 It is this nylon cord that will act as the CCL ligament in the future by holding the joint together and keeping it stable.